 Course Title Credits Grade/Sem

-Varies by sele ected degree
+Varies by sele cted degree

-Upper divisior n credits required 36
+Upper division credits required 36

-(Some GFC N division credit ISU courses may transfer as upper- s)
+(Some GFC MSU courses may transfer as upper-

+division credits s)

 Up to 75 credits from Great Falls College MSU may be applied toward graduation requirements at Park University.
 Residency requirement of 30 hours at Park with 15 hours in major core.